Teachfloor

 Modern online education, in one platform.

 Group-based learning depends on discussion, practice, and peer engagement.
-Teachfloor was built around that — not retrofitted onto content delivery.
+Teachfloor was built around exactly that, not adapted from a content-delivery tool.

 Course Design